Privileged access management in Office 365

 Enabling privileged access management in Office 365 while already using Azure AD Privileged Identity Management: Adding privileged access management in Office 365 provides another granular layer of protection and audit capabilities for privileged access to Office 365 data.

 Enabling Azure AD Privileged Identity Management while already using privileged access management in Office 365: Adding Azure AD Privileged Identity Management to privileged access management in Office 365 can extend privileged access to data outside of Office 365 that’s primarily defined by a user’s role or identity.

 Privileged access management architecture and process flow

 Each of the following process flows outline the architecture of priveleged access and how it interacts with the Office 365 substrate, Office 365 auditing, and the Exchange Management runspace.

 Step 1: Configure a privileged access policy

 When configuring a privileged access policy using either the Office 365 Admin Center or Exchange Management PowerShell, you create and define the policy and the privileged access feature processes the policy attributes in the Office 365 substrate and logs the activity in the Office 365 Security and Compliance Center.
 The policy is now enabled and ready to handle incoming requests for approvals.

 Step 2: Access request

 Using the Office 365 Admin Center or Exchange Management PowerShell, users can request access to elevated or privileged tasks.
 The privileged access feature sends the request to the Office 365 substrate for processing against the configured privilege access policy and records the sctivity in the Office 365 Security and Compliance Center logs.

 Step 3: Access approval

 An approval request is generated and the approval group is notified by email of the pending request.
 If approval is granted, the privileged access request is processed as an approval and the task is ready to be completed.
-If the request is denied, task is block and no access is granted to the reqeustor.
+If the request is denied, task is blocked and no access is granted to the reqeustor.
 The requestor will be notified of the request approval or denial via email message.